 - Build your onsite agenda.
 One week prior to the event, build your personal agenda.
 You can use the online session planner, or you can use the “My Schedule” feature in the IFT19 mobile app.
 Be sure to include the sessions you’ll be attending, as well as any meetings you’ve set up in advance with other attendees.
 Also, don’t forget to include great networking opportunities such as the Welcome Reception, the Division Networking Reception, Career Center Live Networking Event, and more.

 - Use your personal agenda as a roadmap.

 - Take notes during the education sessions, during your visit to the expo, and while at your personal meetings.

 - Reserve “open space” in your schedule to network and collaborate with other conference participants.
 Take advantage of both formal (such as the Welcome Reception) and informal (such as common areas of the event) to meet new people.
 Remember, the meaningful connections you build at the event can be every bit as valuable as the formal programming.

 After the Event…

 - Share the insights.
 If the knowledge you gained might also be useful to others in your organization, consider rewriting portions of your summary as a blog or sharing it with others through your organization’s internal communication channels.
 Or better yet, share it on LinkedIn.
 A great way to position yourself as a thought leader and someone who is keeping themselves up-to-date on what’s happening in the food industry.
-Sharing useful information with colleagues is another great way to build support for future event requests and position yourself as a go to person.
+Sharing useful information with colleagues and peers is another great way to build support for future event requests and position yourself as a go to person.